Consumer medicine information

 Plaque psoriasis.

-Tremfya is indicated for the treatment of adult patients (18 years or older) with moderate to severe plaque psoriasis who are candidates for systemic therapy or phototherapy.
+Tremfya is indicated for the treatment of adult patients (18 years of age or older) with moderate to severe plaque psoriasis who are candidates for systemic therapy or phototherapy.

 Psoriatic arthritis.